szykozlowski/lambda-calc-assignment/README.md

 ## Installation

 Install with `source setup.sh`.
 Then `python interpreter_test.py` should pass all tests.
-Make your own tests in `test.lc` and run them with `python interpreter.py test.lc`.
+You can run your own program in `test.lc` with `python interpreter.py test.lc`.
+Comments start with `--`.

 ## Description